New call-to-action

 FPWR's executive director tells the story of her son's diagnosis with Prader-Willi syndrome —and how she found her tribe who is walking this journey with her.

-I’m a mom so you know my memorprader-willi-syndrome-dream-believe-achieve-1.jpgy is full of as many holes as Swiss cheese.
+I’m a mom, so you know my memoryprader-willi-syndrome-dream-believe-achieve-1.jpg is full of as many holes as Swiss cheese.
 I can’t remember much of anything that took place more than 5 years ago.
-On particularly fine days, I may be lucky to remember something that was said within the past 5 minutes … but there is one event that remains as clear to me today as it was nearly 8 years ago….
+On particularly fine days, I may be lucky to remember something that was said within the past 5 minutes … but there is one event that remains as clear as if it happened yesterday….

 D-day.
 You know the one.

 The hospital staff had been abuzz about an infant in the NICU….
-The phrase Prader-Willi syndrome had been mumbled more than once… My husband was holding our newborn son, just 6 days old, on his forearms, cradling his head in his hands and gazing down at him.
-I was sitting to his right.
-We had just finished another less than spectacular feed that ended in gavage feeding through our baby's small nose, something that was becoming ‘normal’ to us.
+The phrase Prader-Willi syndrome had been mumbled more than once… My husband was holding our newborn son, just 6 days old, on his forearms, cradling his head in his hands, and gazing down at him.
+We had just finished another less-than-spectacular feed that ended in gavage feeding through our baby's small nose, something that was becoming ‘normal’ to us.

 prader-willi-syndrome-dream-believe-achieve-2The doctor approached us and delivered the news.
 She believed our new son had Prader-Willi syndrome.
 She was very familiar with the diagnosis….
 She had a godson with the syndrome.